 First State Bank Nebraska ranks as a medium-size bank with $478 million in assets as well as $364 million in deposits.
 It has an excellent Texas Ratio of 3.69%, suggesting that First State Bank Nebraska is in superb financial health and unlikely to fail.
 Additionally, First State Bank Nebraska is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 The Texas Ratio, a measure of a "bad assets" against available capital, can provide an early warning sign of bank failure.
 A low ratio indicates smaller chance of failure; a higher ratio suggests greater risk.Back to Overview

 Compare First State Bank Nebraska to Other Competitive Offers

 |Certificates of Deposit|| ||$5000 for all terms|

-First State Bank Nebraska has several deposit products including savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
-First State Bank Nebraska does not have the best savings rate, which means you should think about looking elsewhere for banks that deliver more return for your money.
+First State Bank Nebraska has several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+First State Bank Nebraska does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
 First State Bank Nebraska's CD rates are fair as compared against the national average.Back to Overview

 Find a First State Bank Nebraska Near Me